-The winning projects represent contributions to the improvement of public management in the following areas: strategic planning and management, establishment of standards of care and services, simplification and streamlining of procedures, user attention, articulation with associations, human resources management and training, information management, institutional evaluation and performance, and cost management.
+The winning projects represent contributions to the improvement of public management in the following areas: strategic planning and management, establishment of standards of care and services, simplification and streamlining of procedures, user attention, with associations. articulation human resources management and training, information management, institutional evaluation and performance, and cost management.